-- The information in this structure defines the attributes of a Management Device.
-Table 101 provides details. - A Management Device might control one or more fans or voltage, current, or temperature probes as defined by one or more Management Device Component structures.
-See 7.36 for more information. - NOTE: This structure type was added in version 2.3 of this specification.
+The information in this structure defines the attributes of a Management Device.
+Table 101 provides details.

+A Management Device might control one or more fans or voltage, current, or temperature probes as defined by one or more Management Device Component structures.
+See 7.36 for more information.

+1566 NOTE This structure type was added in version 2.3 of this specification.

-Table 101 - Management Device (Type 34) Structure
+Table 101 - Management Device (Type 34) structure

-Offset Name Length Value Description 00h Туре BYTE 34 Management Device indicator 01h Length BYTE 0Bh Length of the structure 02h Handle WORD Varies The handle, or instance number, associated with the structure 04h Description BYTE STRING The number of the string that contains additional descriptive information about the device or its location 05h Туре BYTE Varies Defines the device's type; see 7.35.1.
-06h Address DWORD Varies Defines the device's address 0Ah Address Type BYTE Varies Defines the type of addressing used to access the device; see 7.35.2.
+Offset Name Length Value Description 00h Туре BYTE 34 Management Device indicator 01h Length BYTE 0Bh Length of the structure 02h Handle WORD Varies Handle, or instance number, associated with the structure 04h Description BYTE STRING Number of the string that contains additional descriptive information about the device or its location 05h Туре BYTE Varies Device's type; see 7.35.1 06h Address DWORD Varies Device's address 0Ah Address Type BYTE Varies Type of addressing used to access the device; see 7.35.2